bcylincoln/c-p-and-e-final-project-spring-2018/README.md

 ## Summary

 Viene cycles through the four seasons of the year along with a soundtrack consisting of segments from Vivaldi's concertis to enhance the mood of each season.
-Moving vines suspended along a beam and spinning flowers powered by DC motors allow for movement as the seasons pass, simulating growth and wind.
-Strings of neopixels are embedded along each vine allow for changing colors and patterns according to the season that the wall is experiencing.
+Moving vines suspended horizontally along a beam and spinning flowers on the vines powered by DC motors allow for movement as the seasons pass, simulating growth, change, and wind.
+Strings of neopixels are embedded along each vine and allow for changing colors and patterns according to the season that the wall is experiencing.
 This project aims to mimick the events of nature through programming and electronics.

 ## Component Parts